jerryscript-project/js-remote-test/README.md

   Defines the application commit that should be tested.

 --device
-  Defines the target device {stm32f4dis, rpi2, fake}.
-The fake device is a dummy device that can be useful when developing the test system and no real device available.
+  Defines the target device {stm32f4dis, rpi2}.

 --public
   Publish the test results to the web projects.